KvaytG/fb2-converter/README.md

 # fb2-converter

-Simple converter from TXT and PDF to FictionBook 2.0 (FB2) format
+Simple converter from TXT and PDF to FB2 format

 ## 📚 Usage
 ```python